AherRahul/portfolio-v1/content/articles/11-java-fundamentals/methods-basics.md

 }
 ```

-When we call `calc.add(5, 10)`, it executes the code within the `add` method and returns the result, which we then print.

-### Calling Methods with Different Parameters

-You might have methods that accept different types of parameters, or none at all.
-Here’s an example of a method without parameters:
+Calling it is straightforward:

 ```java
 calc.displayMessage(); // Output: Welcome to the Calculator!
 ```

-You would call it like this:

-# Scope and Lifetime of Variables
+## Scope and Lifetime of Variables in Methods

-Understanding the **scope** and **lifetime** of variables within methods is crucial.
-Variables defined inside a method are local to that method and cannot be accessed outside of it.
+Variables declared inside a method are **local variables** and exist only during the method's execution.
+They cannot be accessed outside their defining method.

-Consider this example:

 ```java
 public class ScopeExample {